Sealed secrets: Securely storing Kubernetes secrets in Git

-We often talk about Infrastructure as Code (IaC) which means every aspect of the infrastructure should be in a code and reproducible.
+We often talk about Infrastructure as Code (IaC), which means every aspect of the infrastructure should be in code and reproducible.

 In the Kubernetes ecosystem, we use various projects to keep manifests in code, whether in plain YAML, Kustomize, or Helm.
 However, one component that is often manually created and not stored as code is the Secret.